gurubroadcast/GuruDownloads/README.md

 LICENSE

-This plugins are made with
+This plugins are made with Spout2 Technology, a huge thanks to all developers, specially Lynn and Campbell Morgan !

 Read the License from Original Repo: